canonical/lxd/doc/api-extensions.md

 This introduces a `mode` field to the evacuation request which allows for overriding the evacuation mode traditionally set through `cluster.evacuate`.

+## resources\_pci\_vpd
+Adds a new VPD struct to the PCI resource entries.
+This struct extracts vendor provided data including the full product name and additional key/value configuration pairs.